 Threatened wildlife in the Pantanal

 We visit in September, in the dry season and spend the first two days exploring the mind-boggling abundance of wildlife along the Transpantaneira Highway.
+No more than a raised dirt road, the Transpantaneira is the only road that cuts through the northern Pantanal, connecting the town of Pocone (103 km from Cuiaba) and the small community of Porto Jofre lying on the bank of Cuiaba River.

 The road to nowhere – history of the Transpantaneira

-The road was built in the 70’s by the then military government in an attempt to link Cuiaba in the north with Corumba in the south of the Pantanal.
-But by the time the first leg of the highway was completed, the state of Mato Grosso was divided in two, and the new state of Mato Grosso du Sul was created in the southern part of the region, on the other side of Cuiaba River.
+The road was built in the 1970s by the then military government in an attempt to link Cuiaba in the north with Corumba in the south of the Pantanal.
+But by the time the first leg of the highway was completed, the state of Mato Grosso was divided in two, and the new state of Mato Grosso do Sul was created in the southern part of the region, on the other side of Cuiaba River.

 The first government of the new state had its hands full and the construction of the second half of the highway never got off the ground.
 This is why the Transpantaneira ends abruptly on the riverbank, seemingly in the middle of nowhere.